dnpwwo/Domoticz-RAVEn-Plugin/README.md

 To install:

-* Go in your Domoticz directory, open the plugins directory and create a new one.
+* Go in your Domoticz directory, open the plugins directory and create a new one called 'RAVEn' or similar.
 * Go in this new folder and run: git pull https://github.com/dnpwwo/Domoticz-RAVEn-Plugin.git at the command line
 * Restart Domoticz.
 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "RAVEn Zigbee energy monitor".